stdtabs/stdtabs.github.io/docs/basics.md

 ------------------------------------------------------------------------

-### Dump and import data
+### Export and import data

-Dump operation are made to put all internal data to a machine readable format (XML, JSON, YML, PHP array).
+Export operation are made to put all internal data to a machine readable format (XML, JSON, YML, PHP array).

 It's useful to transport data and make some debug, some caching, etc...

-After data has been dumped, it's possible to import it with import methods.
+After data has been exported, it's possible to import it with import methods.

-#### dump($format)
+#### export($format)

 __Type__ *string\|array*

 __Parameter__ *string* $format

-Dumps are made to visualize the internal music-tree or to communicate with a third-party application.
+Exports are made to visualize the internal music-tree or to communicate with a third-party application.

 Following formats are allowed: